ywsheng227/RepData_PeerAssessment1/PA1_template.md

 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
   average_per_interval <- tapply(data1$steps, data1$interval, mean)